-- Once butter has melted, increase heat to just above medium heat.
+- Once butter has melted, increase stovetop heat to just above medium heat.

-- Swirl and scrape the sides of the pan frequently with a wooden spoon or heatproof spatula - the butter will bubble and pop.
-Once the bubbling/popping slows, the butter will begin to turn brown, it will look like this once it's finished; the butter on the bottom of the pan might not be quite as brown):
+- Swirl and scrape the sides of the pan constantly with a wooden spoon or heatproof spatula - the butter will bubble, pop, and sizzle.
+Once the bubbling/popping slows, the butter will begin to turn brown, (it should look similar this once it's finished; the butter on the bottom of the pan might not be quite as brown):

-- Watch the butter very carefully at this point, and once it begins to brown and you smell the nutty aroma of browned butter, remove from heat quickly and pour into a large, heatproof bowl.
+- Watch the butter very carefully at this point, and as soon as it begins to brown (and you smell that beautiful nutty aroma of browned butter), remove from heat quickly and pour into a large, heatproof bowl.

 - Allow butter to cool at room temperature for at least 30 minutes or until no longer warm to the touch before proceeding with the recipe.

-- In a separate, medium-sized bowl, whisk together flour, cornstarch, baking powder, baking soda and salt.
+- In a separate, medium-sized bowl, whisk together flour, cornstarch, baking powder, baking soda and salt (not flaky sea salt).

-- Gradually add flour mixture to butter mixture, stirring until ingredients are nearly completely combined.
+- Gradually add your flour mixture to butter mixture, stirring until ingredients are completely combined.